Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/09-POP/README.md

 - Now split the group.
 Go and find people who did the other protocols.

-- We should have groups with people who know about all of them combined.
+- We should have groups with people who know about all of them.

 - Take turns to have each person explain their protocol and show the example.